-ASIC Bans Flex Commissions for Car Finance Brokers
+ASIC Bans Flex Commissions to Improve Car Finance Practices

 You would have heard the news that ASIC is clamping down on the banking and finance industry, and a lot of large banks are coming under scrutiny for irresponsible practices.